Pennsylvania City-Owned Garbage Trucks Accident Attorneys

 Garbage trucks are huge, heavy vehicles that have large blind spots.
 So when they are involved in accidents, serious injuries or death often result.
 Victims and their families will likely qualify to file a claim and pursue compensation for damages, but there are specific rules and steps that apply to cases involving city-owned garbage trucks.
 Also, if the garbage truck is owned by a government entity a six-month notice requirement may apply, so it is important to take action as soon as practicable.

-For a free consultation with a garbage truck accident lawyer in Pittsburgh, call Berger and Green at 412-661-1400
+For a free legal consultation with a Garbage Truck Accident lawyer serving Pittsburgh, call 412-661-1400

 What are some common types of accidents involving garbage trucks?